BucknellMARC/MicroMouse-Sim/README.md

 Mapping The Maze
 ----------------
-The *MazeMap* class holds the robot's view of what the maze looks like in memory.
+The *MazeMap* structure holds the robot's view of what the maze looks like in memory.
 There are two dimensional arrays containing information about whether or not a wall is in the way (also whether or not the robot knows it has scanned that location.

 Simple API provides access to these confusing multi-dimensinal *horizontalWalls* and *vertcalWalls* arrays.